Catfish371/pdsnd_github/README.md

 Ananysis of shared bike program data for more effective fleet deployment.
 The analysis closely tracked with that done for IIT in 2018.
-This is a third comment made to satisfy the requirement
+This is a third comment made to satisfy the requirement Changed the date above to reflect today's date

 ###
 Note that the comments in the Python file reflect the appropriate statistical term for the most common response: mode